sowcow/blog/content/posts/information-warfare.md

 Previously I gotten to like some more humane direction (that is not cheap or manipulative).
 But then some exposure to some other stories moved me away from simple stories.
 So things are a mess.
+But only this understanding puts me in my place.

 I definetly need to use some tools of thinking here.